sorbet/sorbet/website/docs/error-reference.md

 `Array` and `Hash`.
 Any user-defined generic classes must similarly be provided type arguments when used.

-For legacy reasons relating to the intial rollout of Sorbet, this error is only reported at `# typed: strict` for standard library generic classes and `# typed: true` for all user-defined generic classes.
+For legacy reasons relating to the initial rollout of Sorbet, misuse of generics defined in the standard library error are only reported at `# typed: strict`, despite being reported at `# typed: true` for all user-defined generic classes.
 (In an ideal world, it would have always been reported at `# typed: true`, and we might change this in the future.)

 ## 5047